Investing & Performance | 1 August 2024

 “A typical balanced portfolio has around 2% UK government bonds, also known as ‘gilts’.
 Hence, the direct impact of Bank of England rate cuts on the portfolio would be positive but very modest.

 “However, because other major central banks are tilted in a similar direction and also expected to cut interest rate, the aggregate impact on our fixed income holdings – which includes global government bonds and corporate bonds – would be meaningful and supportive.
-We’ve already seen the European Central Bank start to cut interest rates and the US Federal Reserve is expected to do so in the second half of the year.”
+We’ve already seen the European Central Bank and the US Federal Reserve start to cut interest rates.”

 Equities